This page covers the following topics:

 • Grading and attendance

-In light of COVID, instructors should reconsider grading schemes based on attendance or in-class participation.
+In light of COVID, instructors might reconsider grading schemes based on attendance or in-class participation.
 Alternative, asynchronous activities may offer more effective — and less logistically challenging — ways to engage students.
 At a minimum, instructors will need to offer students who miss class due to illness ways to make up participation and attendance points.

 It is recommended that instructors design class assessments that can easily be completed by students who were absent and that can be transferred to a remote environment if remote instruction becomes necessary.